-The great thing about talking about this film is I don’t have spend time giving the background on it as 1) there’s plenty of information out there, 2) I kind of did anyway in the first paragraph and 3) chances are very high you know most of it anyway.
+The great thing about talking about this film is I don’t have spend time giving the background on it as 1) there’s plenty of information out there, 2) I kind of did it anyway in the first paragraph and 3) chances are very high you already know most of it.
 But what I do want to divulge is how this film is a part of the foundation, if not a cornerstone, for this particular art movement/music scene.
 Of course, I will touch on the obvious ones, but I will also make an effort to go deeper.

 Obvious connections are obvious.
 You have a film based on a daring and evocative work of speculative fiction that was strongly informed by a particular visual aesthetic that was around for a decade or so prior and it was all expertly realised by a visionary director working with an imaginative yet thoughtful futurist, a hard working and perceptive cinematographer, an inventive production design team and visual effects team, a well-chosen cast, assembled by a poetic editor and – what I think is the icing on the cake – scored lovingly by a key figure of electronic music.
 (And yes, I know there are many more I have not explicitly implied here.)
 If you are of a creative bent, there is plenty to glean from the film alone and it’s no surprise there have been plenty of works – music and otherwise – that have been compared to Blade Runner to where the very title – as observed by another creative influenced by this film – immediately creates a whole world.